Friday, August 8, 2008

 opening the Chateau de Valencay

-We where the first to arrive and was greeted by the Castle Kitty
+We were the first to arrive and were greeted by the Castle Kitty!

 Castle Kitty says FOLLOW ME...show us peeps around the hood!